 (Re-posting this with recently unearthed audio of news stories filed from Africa)

-A couple of months after Live Aid and We Are the World, an opportunity arose to see firsthand what some of the money raised by the benefit concert and charity song was actually doing for the people afflicted by the drought and famine in Africa.
+A couple of months after We Are the World and just before Live Aid, an opportunity arose to see firsthand what some of the money raised by the benefit concert and charity song was actually doing for the people afflicted by the drought and famine in Africa.

 In June of 1985, a couple of the founders of USA for Africa, Harry Belafonte and music manager Ken Kragen, filled a jumbo cargo jet with medical supplies, food, blankets, tents and T-shirts, and flew to Ethiopia, inviting the media on a tour of some of the impact zones of the famine relief efforts.
 I flew to Addis Ababa to meet the plane.
 From an optics standpoint, it would have been terrific if one or more of the high-profile singers of the song We Are the World — Michael Jackson, Bruce Springsteen, Bob Dylan, Tina Turner or Ray Charles — came along on the trip, but Marlon Jackson was the only celebrity who made it, other than Belafonte.